Winston Hills: History

 A residence on Oakes Road, number 40, was sold in December 2011.
 This property had been owned by the late Frank Whiting.
 The building on the site was once the accommodation for the staff who worked on the dairy situated on Oakes Road up to what is now Rebecca Parade.
 This dairy was operated by the Sisters of the Good Shepherd.
 It operated during the Second World War years.
-Previously, a stone homestead named "Casuarina" built for George Oakes in 1861 was located on the site, and likely demolished during the development of Winston Hills.
+Previously, a stone homestead named "Casuarina" built for George Oakes in 1861 was located on the site, and demolished in 1962.
 Frank purchased the property when the dairy closed in the late 1940s and he clearly remembered the One Tree Hill Golf course that ran from behind the dairy along what is now Rebecca Parade and Goliath Avenue up to Old Windsor Road.
 Soon after the 2011 sale of number 40, the building was demolished to make way for the duplex that currently stands on the site.